ruuda/blog/posts/the-numeric-type-alignment-chart.md

 ---

 I am building a new configuration language, [RCL][rcl-lang].
-It’s a superset of json
-that extends json into a simple functional language that enables abstraction and reuse.
+It’s a gradually typed superset of json that extends json into a simple functional language that enables abstraction and reuse.
 Its main purpose is to generate json, yaml, and toml files,